vedant-bit/Team-Subtle-Calculator/README.md

 # Team-Subtle-Calculator

-This project is a part of our submission for HackEvd Hackathon in Hackerearth
+This project is a part of our submission for Hack-ED v1.0 Hackathon in Hackerearth.